ydmao/fastrpc/README.md

 ## Performance and Usage ##

-See https://github.com/ydmao/fastrpctest about how to incooperate fastrpc into your own project.
+See https://github.com/ydmao/fastrpctest about how to integrate fastrpc with your own project.